retrocomputacion/retrobbs/readme.md

  - Fixed crash when the geocoder didnt respond in time in the *Weather* plugin
  - Extensive rewrite and cleanup, TML scripting integration.
  - Option to logout after transferring a program to memory
+ - Weather plugin adapted to support `python-weather` v1.0.0+.
+Older versions of the module still work.

 ---
 # 1.2 The *Turbo56K* protocol